-The best help desk software and ticketing systems make it simple and easy to manage support requests from staff and customers.
+The best help desk software makes it simple and easy to manage support requests from customers and staff.

-The importance of help desk software has all been underlined by the recent pandemic, with enterprises moving customer support platforms online instead of relying on telephone call centers.
+Help desk software isn't just for ticketing support for staff either, as it can easily be used for front-facing customer support issues.
+This has been underlined by the recent pandemic, with enterprises moving customer support platforms online instead of relying on telephone call centers.

 LiveChat Software | Connect with your customers

 Try Livechat free for 30 days.
 We have the live chat for your business.
 Trusted by nearly 30,000 customers worldwide.
 Start chatting with visitors who need your help.
 Try now for free with no obligation!
 Reports & statistics.
 Easy to use with E-commerce tools.
 Full customization.
 Add Chat on your website within minutes.

 The best help desk software of 2023 in full:

 Why you can trust TechRadar We spend hours testing every product or service we review, so you can be sure you’re buying the best.
 Find out more about how we test.

 LiveChat offers a complete customer help desk platform to help support customers as well as sales teams.
 As well as being able to add chat widgets to your website, you can also manage multiple communications channels from a single dashboard, which can include email, chat, SMS, apps, as well as the website itself.

 Additionally, LiveChat also offers integrations for a wide range of other common software platforms, such as Salesforce, Facebook Messenger, Shopify, Hubspot, Pipedrive, and WhatsApp.